 AUFSAE's purpose is to build an open-wheel style race car every year, providing hands on experience to students at Auburn University through engineering design, manufacturing, and business decisions.Each year, the team desings, manufactures, builds, tests, markets, and races an open-wheel style race car similar to that of Formula 1 or IndyCar.
 This team is tasked with completed three projects this season.
 The first being a brand new combustion racecar, the second being America's first ever driverless formula racecar, and the third being development of an electric powertrain unit for future chassis implementation.

-Auburn University Formula SAE (Society of Automotive Engineers) race team is an organization dedicated to giving engineering students hands-on experience, where they design, build, and race an open-wheel style race car.
+Auburn University Formula SAE (Society of Automotive Engineers) race team is an organization dedicated to giving engineering students hands-on experience, where they design, build, test, market, and race an open-wheel style race car.
 This is valuable experience for these engineers because what is learned in the classroom does not always translate directly to the job market.
 This extra edge that our engineers bring to the workforce puts them ahead of other engineers in the job market because of the hands-on experience they already have in taking ideas and making them a reality.
 Though the team is mainly comprised of engineers, any student is welcome to join and help out!
 We are an all-inclusive student organization driven by a passion to be the best.